chr0x6eos/WhatTheHack/README.md

 The laravel version of this project is `6.0.3`, which is the most recent version of laravel at the moment of installation (09/23/2019).
 Laravel `6.0` was released on September 3, 2019.
 Laravel was installed with laravel installer version `v2.1.0`.

+The Laravel framework has a few system requirements.
+All of these requirements are satisfied by the Laravel Homestead virtual machine, so it's highly recommended that you use Homestead as your local Laravel development environment.

+However, if you are not using Homestead, you will need to make sure your server meets the following requirements:
+- PHP >= 7.1.3
+- BCMath PHP Extension
+- Ctype PHP Extension
+- JSON PHP Extension
+- Mbstring PHP Extension
+- OpenSSL PHP Extension
+- PDO PHP Extension
+- Tokenizer PHP Extension
+- XML PHP Extension

 ## Contributing

 When contributing ot this repository, please take in mind that you have to follow our guidelines for contributing.
+The project language is english, therefore variables, comments, issues and merge request must be written in english langauge only.

 **Reference:** Simon Prast <<contact@simonprast.com>>
 Github: [dermrsimon](https://github.com/dermrsimon)